-- If you can connect to the Internet without using your proxy, verify that Storage Explorer works without proxy settings enabled.
+- If you can connect to the internet without using your proxy, verify that Storage Explorer works without proxy settings enabled.
 If this is the case, there may be an issue with your proxy settings.
-Work with your proxy administrator to identify the problems.
+Work with your administrator to identify the problems.

-- Verify that other applications using the proxy server work as expected.
+- Verify that other applications that use the proxy server work as expected.

 - Verify that you can receive responses from your service endpoints.
 Enter one of your endpoint URLs into your browser.
-If you can connect, you should receive an InvalidQueryParameterValue or similar XML response.
+If you can connect, you should receive InvalidQueryParameterValue or a similar XML response.

 - If someone else is also using Storage Explorer with your proxy server, verify that they can connect.
-If they can connect, you may have to contact your proxy server admin.
+If they can, you may have to contact your proxy server admin.

 Tools for diagnosing issues

 If you have networking tools, such as Fiddler for Windows, you can diagnose the problems as follows:

 If you have to work through your proxy, you may have to configure your networking tool to connect through the proxy.